 - Dry your hands using a clean towel

-So, staying away from illnesses and not playing the part of their propagation is all, literally in your hands!
+So remember, staying away from COVID-19 infection and not playing the part of their propagation is all, literally in your hands.